 - In subject line, write: Story Title_Word Count

-- One submission at a time – submitting elsewhere at the same time you submit here is acceptable, but let us know you’re doing so and if you’re published elsewhere, please request that it be pulled from consideration with us (and congrats if that’s the case)!
+- Multiple subs is fine – submitting elsewhere at the same time you submit here is acceptable, too, but let us know you’re doing so and if you’re published elsewhere, please request that it be pulled from consideration with us (and congrats if that’s the case)!

 - No Reprints